 - Affordable and Fun Gifts Under $25

 Gifts for Gamers: Computer and Video Games

-At the top of almost every pre-teen boy's ultimate wish list is a video game system, either a Playstation or an Xbox.
-Although these days, many parents own their own systems before ever having children, the decision to upgrade to a new video game system or to purchase an initial gaming system is a big decision (and investment) for parents.
+At the top of almost every pre-teen boy’s ultimate wish list is a video game system, either a Playstation or an Xbox.
+Although many parents own their own systems these days before ever having children, the decision to upgrade to a new video game system or purchase an initial gaming system is a big decision (and investment) for parents.